gravitl/netmaker-docs/pro/pro-setup.rst

 .. image:: images/pro-aftersignup.jpg
    :width: 80%
-   :alt: screeen after first login on SAAS
+   :alt: screen after first login on SAAS
    :align: center

 |

 .. image:: images/missed-profile-info.jpg
    :width: 80%
-   :alt: screeen after first login on SAAS - missed profile info
+   :alt: screen after first login on SAAS - missed profile info
    :align: center

 For first time users Netmaker offers a free 14-day trial of the Professional plan of either a SaaS tenant or an On-Prem tenant.
 Click on the "Create an On-Prem tenant" option.
 Input the name of your new tenant then click on the Next button.